One Delicious Bite.

 They discovered a nutrition formula that helps you find your balance throughout the day.
 It’s based on 40-30-30 nutrition to help maintain your blood sugar levels already within a normal range, help satisfy your hunger and give you lasting energy (sayonara, post-lunch slump!)

-Every bite of your favorite Balance Bar contains a perfectly portioned combo of nutrients, vitamins and minerals.
+Every bite of your favorite Original, Gold or Dark Balance Bars contains a perfectly portioned combo of nutrients, vitamins and minerals.

 And to complete the trifecta of this nutritional superstar, the quality protein supports muscle recovery and your active, on-the-go lifestyle, so you get the most out of every day.